gpowerone/sitepaigemcp/README.md

 # SitePaige MCP Installation Guide

 Quickly transform your ideas into web applications with Sitepaige.
-Every generated site comes fully equipped with:
+Generate sites in two steps:

+## Step 1: Frontend Generation (FREE for first project, then 12 credits)
 - **Next.js application** built with TypeScript
+- **Responsive UI** with intelligent prompts that guide you to complete your frontend vision
+- **Seamless authentication system** powered by OAuth - your users can sign in with one click
+- **All frontend components, pages, and views** ready to use

+## Step 2: Backend Completion (50 credits - optional)
 - **Production-ready database architecture** (SQLite, PostgreSQL, or MySQL) - no setup headaches
-- **Seamless authentication system** powered by OAuth - your users can sign in with one click
-- **Responsive UI** with intelligent prompts that guide you to complete your frontend vision
 - **RESTful API endpoints** with complete input/output schemas and step-by-step implementation guidance
 - **Comprehensive [ARCHITECTURE.md](EXAMPLE_ARCHITECTURE.md) documentation** that maps out your entire codebase for your coding agent to finish the site - no guesswork required
+- **SQL models and migrations** ready for production

 ## Prerequisites